omicscodeathon/Exvar/README.md

 ![image](https://user-images.githubusercontent.com/73958439/193952491-dba21569-10ea-4e9e-b651-66f6cde66aa9.png)

 ## Introduction
 The rapid development of high-throughput sequencing technology represents great opportunities for researchers to investigate genomic variations and transcriptomic changes.
 Multiple sequencing data are publicly available on multiple databases.
-But unfortunately, the analysis techniques are complexe and require multiple skills.
+But unfortunately, the analysis techniques are complex and require multiple skills.

 ## The project :